Far Eastern University – Nicanor Reyes Medical Foundation: Accreditations and Recognitions

+FEU-NRMF is granted Autonomous Status by the Commission on Higher Education (CHED) in 2024.

-The Philippine Accrediting Association of Schools, Colleges, and Universities (PAASCU) has accredited FEU-NRMF's Doctor of Medicine program a Level II status, while the Philippine Association of Colleges and Universities Commission on Accreditation (PACUCOA) accredited the Medical Technology and Nursing programs with Level III, and the Physical Therapy, a Level II.
+The Philippine Accrediting Association of Schools, Colleges, and Universities (PAASCU) has accredited FEU-NRMF's Doctor of Medicine program a Level II status, while the Philippine Association of Colleges and Universities Commission on Accreditation (PACUCOA) accredited the Medical Technology and Nursing programs with Level IV Accredited Status, Physical Therapy, a Level III, Re-accredited status, Respiratory Therapy, Radiologic Technology, and Pharmacy, Level I, Accredited Status.

 In 2020, the Professional Regulations Commission (PRC) conferred upon FEU-NRMF the coveted recognition as the “Only Top Performing” school of medicine in the country for its performance in the 2020 physician's licensure examination.
 FEU-NRMF singly held this distinction for four years straight, since 2016.
 It posted a passing percentage of 80.53 in 2016, 88.20 in 2017, 89.29 in 2018, 97.96 in 2019 and 91.60 in 2020.

-West Fairview Campus and Medical Complex
+FEU-NRMF became the only Philippine institution to join the World University Rankings for Innovation (WURI) 2023, ranking 56th.

+Campus

+The Institute of Medicine Building is located at the left end of the complex's main facade, housing all learning spaces for its students.
+In 2010, the JCR (Dr. Josephine Cojuanco Reyes) Building has been completed, adding more classrooms, a gymnasium, swimming pool, and a fitness gym.

+In 2016, the Nicanor Reyes (N.M.
+Reyes, III) Tower was constructed due to the needs for additional classrooms, doctor's clinics, and parking spaces.

+Healthway FEU-NRMF Medical Center

+Currently managed by Healthway Medical Network, the FEU-NRMF Medical Center promises to deliver a better healthcare experience and opportunities for its stakeholders.

+History

-On December 22, 1996, FEU-NRMF Chairman Josephine S. Cojuangco-Reyes presided over the groundbreaking of the new P500 million modern medical school and hospital, assisted by now dean, Dr. Ricardo Alfonso, and Dr. Philip S. Chua.
-In 2001, the new facilities of the Medical Foundation were formally inaugurated.
+On December 22, 1996, then FEU-NRMF Chairman Josephine S. Cojuangco-Reyes presided over the groundbreaking of the new P500 million medical school and hospital complex, assisted by Dr. Ricardo Alfonso and Dr. Philip S. Chua.
+In 2001, new facilities of the Medical Foundation were formally inaugurated.
 The ceremony was attended by President Corazon Aquino as guest of honor.

 The FEU-NRMF Medical Center is the only Level 3 university hospital situated in District 5, Quezon City.
 It operates with 300 Hospital Beds, 10 Clinical Departments, 10 Accredited Residency Training Programs, and 6 Accredited Fellowship Programs.
 It is also accredited by PhilHealth as a Center of Excellence and the Philippine Council for Health Research and Development (PCHRD) has named the school as a Center of Excellence in Research.

-In 2010, as part of its expansion efforts, the institution has been upgrading its training facilities, hence, the construction of the Josephine C. Reyes (JCR) Building has been completed, which presently houses the gymnasium, swimming pool, fitness gym, and classrooms.

-In 2012, due to the needs for additional classrooms, doctor's clinics, and parking spaces, the groundbreaking for the Nicanor Reyes Tower was conducted.
-The 20-storey building was finished and inaugurated on August 1, 2016.
+In 2023, Healthway Medical Network (HMN), the hospital and clinics division of Ayala Healthcare Holdings Inc. (AC Health), established a partnership with the institution.
+Under the agreement, HMN will assume management of the FEU-NRMF Medical Center for a duration of up to 24 months, starting in January 2024.
+Subsequently, a 35-year lease arrangement will facilitate the complete transfer of hospital operations.
+Throughout the interim management phase, HMN will oversee the clinical, financial, and administrative functions of the hospital.